aaron-grau/curic/javascript/readings/js-intro.md

 environments you need.
 Features that are new to ES6 are clearly indicated in the compatibility table.
 In addition, you can look up features and their compatibility using MDN's JavaScript Documentation.
-For example, check out the [documentation for `Array.prototype.indexOf` documentation][index-of].
+For example, check out the [documentation for `Array.prototype.indexOf`][index-of].
 Scroll down to the 'Specifications' section for information on which ECMAScript versions the feature is compatible with.
-In this case, the feature `indexOf` is ES5 and ES6 compatible.
-However, another feature [`Array.prototype.includes`][includes] is ES6 compatible only.
+In this case, the `indexOf` is both ES5 and ES6 compatible.
+However, other features like [`Array.prototype.includes`][includes] are ES6 compatible only.

 When we need maximum compatibility, such as for a web page to be served through various browsers, we can use tools called **transpilers** to translate our ES6 back to the more universal ES5.
-We'll learn more about transpilers (in particular, **Babel**) later.
+We'll learn more about transpilers (in particular, Babel) later.

 [compatibility-table]: http://kangax.github.io/compat-table/es6/
 [index-of]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf